Diversity, Equity, and Inclusion

 The University of Minnesota Medical School, Department of Medicine, is committed to promoting diversity, equity, and inclusion as an essential strategy to support all members of our academic community: faculty, trainees, staff, and the patients and communities we serve.
 We strive for a culture of inclusive excellence in which our commitment to the core values of equity and diversity are reflected in all of our clinical care, research, education, and service activities.

 Dr. Cuong Pham is a refugee from Viet Nam.
 He and his parents fled Viet Nam by boat.
 Through that journey, he ended up in Minnesota and has never left.
 The University of Minnesota has been an integral part of his training from beginning to end, including undergraduate, medical school, and Med/Peds residency.
-Now as faculty in the Division of General Internal Medicine, he chairs the Graduate Medical Education Diversity and Inclusion Subcommittee, facilitates talks on diversity and racism throughout the medical school, and integrates equity into his daily clinical practice.
+Dr. Pham is the Associate Vice Chair of Diversity, Equity and Inclusion (DEI) and Assistant Professor of Medicine in the Division of General Internal Medicine in the Department of Medicine.
+He chairs the Graduate Medical Education Diversity and Inclusion subcommittee, facilitates talks on diversity and racism throughout the medical school, and integrates equity into his daily clinical practice.
 His clinical work at the Community-University Health Care Center focuses on the health of marginalized populations, particularly the indigenous and immigrant populations.
 Finally, his research in addiction care is rooted in collaborative work with the local community.

 Cuong Pham, MD